MasterOfLogic1/ExcelXmlManager/README.md

    - Parameters:
      - `excelFullFilePath`: Full path to the Excel file.
      - `sheetName`: Name of the sheet.
-   - Returns the used range in A1 notation.
+   - Returns the used range.

 6. **GetLastUsedRow(excelFullFilePath As String, sheetName As String) As Integer**
    - Retrieves the index of the last used row in the specified sheet.